 - Protects Your Electronics, GPS, Cell Phone

 1. Wind Protection

-Reason number one seems to be a no brainer.
-I mean, that’s what they are designed for, to shield you from the wind.
-They are designed to disperse the oncoming wind around your motorcycle and around the rider.
+Reason number one seems to be a no-brainer.
+I mean, that’s what motorcycle windshields are designed for, to shield you from the wind.
+Motorcycle windshields are designed to disperse the oncoming wind around your motorcycle and around the rider.
 Shields with a slight upward lip at the top, push the wind up and over the rider’s head, depending on the height of the windshield and the rider.

 A wider windshield will help push the wind around the sides of the rider, reducing the force against the chest and shoulders.
-Often, the simple act of diverting the wind can cause other wind related issues like bufetting of the helmet, or wind blowing up from below.
-Windshields for touring often come with a small opening at the bottom, allowing some wind to flow through just enough to equalize the pressure behind the windshield and reduce buffeting.
+Often, the simple act of diverting the wind can cause other wind-related issues like buffeting of the helmet, or wind blowing up from below.
+Motorcycle windshields for touring often come with a small opening at the bottom, allowing some wind to flow through just enough to equalize the pressure behind the motorcycle windshield and reduce buffeting.